-All courses in the NP stream except NURS 518 are offered in each semester (Fall, Winter, and Spring).
+All courses in the NP stream are offered in each semester (Fall, Winter, and Spring).
 NURS 518 is offered in all three semesters but has limited seats in the fall term.

 Students in the Nurse Practitioner stream are required to complete the non-credit Orientation and Introduction to Scholarly Writing module prior to taking NURS 614.